 - 1. Pull off the road as soon as safely possible and turn off the engine. - 2.
-Arrange for the vehicle to be taken to a service facility. - 3.
+Arrange for the vehicle to be taken to an authorized dealer. - 3.
 If this is not possible, wait a short period for the engine to cool. - 4.
 Check the coolant level and replenish if low.